abyii/zip-xxh3/README.md

 **Functions:**

-*   `CreateFilePart(name string, method uint16, level int, enc EncryptionMethod, password string, order int, partWriter io.Writer) (io.WriteCloser, error)`: Creates a new file part in the zip archive.
+*   `CreateFilePartSimple(name string, method uint16, level int, enc EncryptionMethod, password string, order int, partWriter io.Writer) (io.WriteCloser, error)`: Creates a new file part in the zip archive.
 It returns a writer to which the file contents should be written.
 *   `GetCentralDirectoryBytes() ([]byte, error)`: Returns the central directory for the zip archive.
 This should be called after all file parts have been created and closed.

 **Example:**